selfrefactor/rambda/README.md

 It returns a merged list of `x` and `y` with all equal elements removed.

+> :boom: `R.equals` is used to determine equality, i.e. it can be safely used with list of objects.

 ```javascript
 const x = [ 1, 2, 3, 4 ]
 const y = [ 3, 4, 5, 6 ]